 Fortunately, putting in place robust cybersecurity incident response procedures can help businesses mitigate the shortcomings of an attack.
 The following are some of the reasons why organizations must incorporate incident response planning in their daily cybersecurity processes:

 Business owners must anticipate and be prepared for the worst in the cybersecurity world.
 For instance, multiple disasters and emergency events, such as the 2020 COVID-19 outbreak, can leave companies exposed to serious risks.
 New daily normal like mandatory work from home requirements caused most enterprises to realize their unpreparedness in responding to emerging cybersecurity incidents.
 Incident response planning enables enterprises to identify relevant standard security practices for containing and beginning recovery from an attack.
 Besides, careful implementation and practicing an incident response plan can minimize the impacts of malicious cyber activities.

 Every year comes with new cybersecurity challenges with devastating financial repercussions.
 Subsequently, more companies have to contend with the possibility of an attack occurring at any time.
 The fact that at least 60% of organizations that experience a cyber-attack go out of business within six months should be a wake-up call for enterprises lacking sufficient incident response planning.

-The large number of companies shutting down their operations following a security breach could be attributed to almost half of organizations lacking cybersecurity incident response preparedness.
-The absence of a documented incident response plan often causes resource wastage and a longer mitigation time when responding to an attack.
+The large number of companies shutting down their operations following a security breach could be attributed to almost half of organizations lacking a cybersecurity incident response plan.
+The absence of a documented cybersecurity incident response plan often causes resource wastage and a longer mitigation time when responding to an attack.

 In this regard, maintaining a computer security incident handling guide for likely cybersecurity scenarios an organization could face helps remediate unexpected disasters saves precious response time.
 An incident response process is crucial to developing cybersecurity resilience to ascertain that normal operations continue even in the face of a continually growing threat landscape.